Single Shot Self-Reliant Scene Text Spotter by Decoupled yet Collaborative Detection and Recognition: Experiment

-We use data augmentation to train our model.
-Specifically, we resize the input image with a randomly selected scale from 0.4 to 1.7 and keep the aspect ratio unchanged.
-To handle rotated text well, we also randomly rotate the input image with \wu{an} angle \wu{in the} range of [-10$^{\circ}$,10$^{\circ}$].
-We randomly crop patches from the input image and resize the long\wu{er} side to the size of 640 and pad the resized image to $640\times640$ for effective training.
-In addition, some random blur and color jitter are also used.
+\textbf{Implementation details.} The training process consists of a warm-up pre-training stage, a joint pre-training stage, and a fine-tuning stage.
+The model is first optimized in the warm-up pre-training stage on synthetic datasets including Synthtext and Bezier Curve Synthetic Dataset for 300,000 steps of gradient descent, then it is trained with joint training set for another 300,000 steps and finally fine-tuned on the training set of the target benchmark to be evaluated for 30,000 steps.
+We use the same data augmentation as \textbf{SRSTS}~\cite{wu2022decoupling} to train our model.
+In detail, we resize the input image with a randomly selected scale from 0.4 to 1.7 and keep the aspect ratio unchanged.
+To handle rotated text well, we also randomly rotate the input image with an angle in the range of [-10$^{\circ}$,10$^{\circ}$].
+We randomly crop patches from the input image and resize the longer side to the size of 640 and pad the resized image to $640\times640$ for effective training.
+In addition, random blur and color jitter are also used.
+In the inference stage, we resize the longer side of input image to be 1920, 1120, and 704 for ICDAR 2015, Rotated ICDAR 2013, and CTW1500 respectively and the shorter side to be 640 for Total-Text.

-We use SGD optimizer to optimize our model with the initial learning rate of 2e-3 and 1e-3 for the pre-training and fine-tuning stage, respectively.
-We set the weight decay to 0.0001 and momentum to 0.9, and delay the learning rate with a \wu{‘poly’} learning rate strategy as ~\cite{chen2017deeplab}. \wu{Our model is trained with a batch size of 16, and evaluated with a batch size of 1.}
+We use SGD to optimize our model with the initial learning rate of 1e-3 for the warm-up pre-training stage and the joint pre-training stage.
+The initial learning rate for the final fine-tuning stage is set to be 1e-5 for the word-level annotated benchmarks and 1e-4 for the line-level annotated benchmark, respectively.
+We set the weight decay to be 0.0001 and momentum to be 0.9, and delay the learning rate with a `poly’ learning rate strategy~\cite{chen2017deeplab}.
+Our model is trained with a batch size of 16.